brad-redlien/brad-redlien.github.io/projects/metasploit-psexec.md

 ![Image 36](/assets/img/metasploit-psexec/41.png)

-In a real world incident response, an investigator would complete an incident response model like PICERL (Preparation, Identification, Containment, Eradication, Recovery, Lessons Learned) or DAIR (the Dynamic Approach to Incident Response).
+In a real world incident response, an investigator would follow and complete an incident response model like PICERL (Preparation, Identification, Containment, Eradication, Recovery, Lessons Learned) or DAIR (the Dynamic Approach to Incident Response).
 Using the DAIR model, killing the two processes would not end the incident response, and I would continue with the DAIR's Scope, Contain, Eradicate, and Recover phases to fully resolve the incident throughout the environment.